 The priests talked quietly on the far side of the room.
 And, oddly, as he glanced at them, something took his mind away from everything else.
 A diversion, of sorts.

 He finally realized what was bothering him about them.
 He should have seen it earlier.
 It had to do with color--not the color of their clothing, but the color of their faces.
 It was just slightly off.
-The deviation in one of them would have been easy to ignore.
+The deviation in one man would have been easy to ignore.
 And yet, all of them together. . .it was a pattern.

 No regular person could have noticed it.
-But, to a man with the Third Heightening--capable of noticing even tiny degrees of color change--it seemed obvious, once he knew what to look for.
+But, to a man with his Heightenings, it seemed obvious, once he knew what to look for.

 These men were not from Hallandren.